suryavhi704/SQL-CASE_STUDY/README.md

 24. Display `date, product ID, and sales` where total expenses fall between 100 and 200.
 25. **Delete the records in the `Product Table` for regular type.**

+### ALSO I'M ADDING THE BESIC PROJECT FILE SO THAT IF THERE IS ANY PROBLEM TO UNDERSTAND ANYTHING THEN PEOPLE CAN RECAP TOPICS.

 ## 🛠️ Technologies Used
 - **Database Management System:** SQL Server / MySQL
 - **Query Language:** SQL & T-SQL